Old Lutherans: Australian and New Zealand migration

 In January 1843, just three years after the signing of the Treaty of Waitangi, the first Lutheran missionaries arrived in Otago.
-They found that the Wesleyan and Anglican Mission Societies were already well established in New Zealand.
-They therefore took up the suggestion that they move to the Chatham Islands where they arrived on 20 February of that year.
-As someone said, they had "...faith in their souls and next to nothing in their pockets."
+Finding that the Wesleyan and Anglican Mission Societies had already become well established in New Zealand, they took up the suggestion that they move to the Chatham Islands, where they arrived on 20 February.
+It has been said that they had "faith in their souls and next to nothing in their pockets".

-In June of the same year, 1843, a shipload of German migrants arrived in Nelson.
+In June of the same year, a shipload of German migrants arrived in Nelson.
 They settled in what is now Upper Moutere and built a church.
-There is still a thriving Lutheran congregation worshipping on this site.
+There is still a thriving Lutheran congregation worshipping there.

-In the 1860s a number of German people arrived in the Rangitikei.
+In the 1860s, a number of German people arrived in the Rangitikei.
 They convinced others from German speaking communities in South Australia to join them.
 Most initially settled along Pukepapa Road in Marton, which is still the location of the St Martin's Lutheran Church.

-In the 1870s other Lutheran migrants arrived in New Zealand including large numbers from Scandinavia who settled in the Wairarapa, Manawatu and Hawkes Bay regions.
-Norsewood and Dannevirke owe their origins to these settlers.
+In the 1870s, other Lutheran migrants arrived in New Zealand including large numbers from Scandinavia who settled in the Wairarapa, Manawatu and Hawkes Bay regions.
+Norsewood and Dannevirke owe their origins to those settlers.

 North American migrations

 The Olbers carried some of the Saxon emigrants.

-Numerous waves of Old Lutherans immigrated to the United States as well during this time period.
+Numerous waves of Old Lutherans immigrated to the United States as well during this time.
 Among them was a group from Prussia of about 1000 Old Lutherans.
-They were from Erfurt, Magdeburg and the surrounding area, led by J. A. A. Grabau.
-They emigrated to the United States in summer 1839.
-Grabau and his friends founded the "Synod of Lutherans immigrated from Prussia", afterward known as the Buffalo Synod.
+Coming from Erfurt, Magdeburg and the surrounding area, they were led by J. A. A. Grabau and emigrated to the United States in summer 1839.
+Grabau and his friends founded the "Synod of Lutherans immigrated from Prussia", later known as the Buffalo Synod.

 Thousands of other Old Lutherans settled in the Midwest and Upper Midwest of the United States during this period.
-In addition to Old Lutherans there were also Neo-Lutheran immigrants from the German Kingdom of Saxony, where there was no evangelical union.
-Lutheran pastor Martin Stephan and nearly 1100 other Saxon Lutherans left for the United States in November 1838, eventually settling in and around St. Louis, Missouri in the Saxon Lutheran immigration of 1838–39.
-These were the predecessors to the Lutheran Church–Missouri Synod.
+In addition to the Old Lutherans, there were also Neo-Lutheran immigrants from the German Kingdom of Saxony, where there was no evangelical union.
+The Lutheran pastor Martin Stephan and nearly 1100 other Saxon Lutherans left for the United States in November 1838, eventually settling in and around St. Louis, Missouri in the Saxon Lutheran immigration of 1838–39.
+They were the predecessors to the Lutheran Church–Missouri Synod.